The 5 Top Day Trips From Atlanta

 Looking for the top day trips from Atlanta and planning a visit?
 Read on for all of the information you need!

-Since Atlanta is so centrally located to the north Georgia mountains and other towns throughout the state, it’s easy to take a few day trips while you’re in the area.
+Since Atlanta is so centrally located to the north Georgia mountains and other towns throughout the state, it’s easy to take a few day trips while in the area.

 Here are the five best day trips from Atlanta and what you can expect from each.